jenesis/jenesis/README.md

    - Some kind of remote classloading
    - Piping console / logger output to file / test runner console / null

+#### Status?
+I started an implementation a few days ago and all basic ideas seem to work.
+The "prototype" is an implementation to distribute Hazelcast tests on multiple JVMs but currently only on the local machine of the test runner.
+It forks out JVMs, make them building a cluster and executes cluster operations on those cluster nodes.

+The idea was to have a small version of our heartattack solution and to eventually integrate both but eventually it will be another highly vendor integrated solution.
+At Hazelcast we are currently going this way because we need to have those tests now.

+For a more general purpose I want to start this project to give other the chance to benefit from this.

+#### You want to contribute?
+Due to the fact it's not cool to make those kind of projects alone and since there are a lot of different requirements I'm looking for people that want to help and work on this together.

+To start you can contribute by adding ideas, requirements, recommendations as a ticket to the Github issue tracker, you can also contribute by adding code via Pull Requests.
+In addition to that there might be a mailing list (Google Group) if there is enough interest in the project itself.
+Even commit rights to this repository may be granted for highly interested people.

+Let's do this together!

 #### API ideas
 This API is not meant to be a fully thought-through thing it is more like a basic idea on how such stuff could look like: